 - Entries by teams that include parents or other individuals of post-High School ages will be Evaluation Only.

-- Although an entry is for evaluation only, a review time (when an interview can occur) will still be assigned, and the entry will be reviewed in the same manner as any other entry.
+- Although an entry is for evaluation only, the review time (when an interview can occur) will still be assigned, and the entry will be reviewed in the same manner as any other entry.

 |6.
 Multiple Category Entry

 - A project can (and should) be entered into more than one category, if appropriate for the entry.